reserve-protocol/rsr-mainnet/external-contracts.md

 This Markdown file lists every Ethereum address that:
 - owns 1000 or more RSR
-- had contract source known to Etherscan
+- showed up on Etherscan as a contract (not _all_ with known, verified sources)

 I first binned these contracts by name; most deployed contract instances were simply named "Proxy".
 Each of the following headings, then, is a unique contract _name_ holding some RSR.
 There certainly are contract-name collisions (e.g, ReserveRightsToken catches both our current RSR and a *really* old RSR deployment, for instance), but surprisingly few, and usually they're very related.

-# Classes of plans so far
+# Look Again: confused or unsure

+- I'm not sure what's going on
+- It's a bridge, the contract should work just fine, but I need to do a deeper dive to figure out if off-chain dependencies will break

+## TokenMintERC20Token
+- 231,662 RSR
+- 0x95ad61b0a150d79219dcf64e1e6cc01f0b64c4ce

+Has many different tokens?

+Also, I think this is *just* the Shiba Inu token, and I'm pretty sure it can't do anything with any of these tokens anyway. ??!?

+- [ ] Actually, I'm pretty confused about this?
+Why is there this much of a balance here?
+Double-check that these tokens really are just lost.

+## DSProxy
+- 35,800 RSR
+- 0xa90f8f0702319f8f3ff140bd43720459983a3c92

+This is basically being used as a token wallet, I think.

+- [ ] Check on how this proxy is currently controlled.
+This could be easy or complicated, depending.

+## Wormhole
+- 711,084 RSR
-- Contracts we control
+- 0xf92cd566ea4864356c5491c177a430c222d7e678

+Generic bridge, owns many tokens.

+- [ ] Where does this go?
+Offchain things break?

+## EternalStorageProxy
-    - Sweeping the old RSR contracts
+- 435,801 RSR
-    - MultiSigWalletWithDailyLimit
+- 0x88ad09518695c6c3712ac10a214be5109a655671

+Owns many tokens.
+Seems to be a proxy for a generic bridge contract.

+- [ ] Verify no action needed

+## ERC20PredicateProxy
-    - TokenVesting
+- 370,955 RSR
-- On-chain wallets (no special needs)
-- Generic token bridges
+- 0x40ec5b33f54e0e8a33a975908c5ba1c14e5bbbdf

-    - The contracts themselves are so far fully generic to the ERC20 tokens they control, but that doesn't mean that whatever's on the other side of the bridge will keep working when we update...
+Owns many tokens.
+Seems to be a Polygon bridge contract.

+- [ ] Verify no action needed

+## Uniswap V1 proxy? (a vyper contract)
+- 2,000-ish RSR
-- Fully-generic fund managers?
+- 0xeeeec06f48656e921b39e30d9a205cb2b08ea465

+Proxy for 0x2157a7894439191e520825fe9399ab8655e0f708
+- [ ] Plan?
+From a quick look, it's really hard to tell if this RSR isn't just already stuck.
+I think they are.

+## DINGER
+- 74,134 RSR
-    - the DEGEN token
+- 0x9e5bd9d9fad182ff0a93ba8085b664bcab00fa68

-- Deployments specific to our token
+OK, this is some sort of nontrivial token, but it looks like whoever sent RSR here did it in error.

+- [ ] Someone else double-check this.

+## SetToken
+- 31,355 RSR
-    - Bancor/RSR pool
+- 0x64ddf354fd42935e0286425001aac7d3c3995d6d
-    - UniswapV2 Pair
+- 0x66903f7b0f8499fea922ce40cf359754d7f47c73

+- [ ] ...
+Look into this more deeply.

+## ARTHRSRPool
-    - The Compound RSR CToken
+- 14,144 RSR

-# What we'll do with particular contracts
+- 0x9ba1ac9bf8bb002bc36966f6135a4c27c9ba08bf

+- I think this *might* be fine -- looks like token interactions are generic, but I'm still worried.
+  In particular, the contract is named after a token pair, and in fact that pair only holds ARTH and RSR.

+# Our Contracts
 ## SlowWallet
 - 49,448,001,323 RSR
 - That's us.
 Think carefully, but we expect we can just move funds out and into a different slow wallet.